 The Final Results of Kybella

-Six months post Kybella I can confidently say that me and Nancy largely over-estimated the elasticity of my skin.
+Six months post Kybella I can confidently say that Nancy and I largely over-estimated the elasticity of my skin.

 Turtlenecks are now on my Do Not Wear list.